Project

 not found

 , check your paths and try again.
-Use absolute paths if necessary.If the kernel crashes, hit
+Use absolute paths if necessary.If the software crashes, you may need to start from the beginning as sometimes progress does not save.

 You should know!

-It is common for virtual environments (like the one you are using) to sometimes crash.
+It is common for software applications (like the one you are using) to sometimes crash.
 No need to panic!

 - Name: Google Satellite